Randomblock1/randomblock1.github.io/_posts/2020-12-04-qemu-windows.md

     If you built QEMU from source or your QEMU version is higher than 5.1.0, you can increase your display resolution.

+    Extract vars-template-pflash.raw from the EDK2 RPM file from earlier.

     Add the following somewhere in your start.sh:
     ```-drive file=vars-template-pflash.raw,if=pflash,index=1```